smabdullah/smabdullah.github.io/projects.md

         <h3>Technologies Used</h3>
         <ul>
             <li>Python: Core programming language for development.</li>
-            <li>Tkinter: For creating the graphical user interface.</li>
+            <li>PySimpleGUI: For creating the graphical user interface.</li>
             <li>Requests: To make API calls to the BoredAPI.</li>
         </ul>
     </div>
     <div class="project">
         <h2>Arduino AQI Tracker</h2>
         <a href="https://github.com/caseytechschool-cts/Arduino_AQI-tracker" target="_blank" rel="noopener noreferrer">Project URL</a>
         <p>The "Arduino AQI Tracker" project is designed to monitor air quality by tracking the Air Quality Index (AQI) using an Arduino board.
-The project includes code to read data from air quality sensors and display the AQI on an LCD screen, providing real-time updates on the air quality status.</p>
+The project includes code to read data from air quality API and display the AQI on an LCD screen, providing real-time updates on the air quality status.</p>
         <h3>Technologies Used</h3>
         <ul>
             <li>Arduino: Microcontroller platform used for reading sensor data and controlling outputs.</li>
             <li>Python: For additional data processing and analysis.</li>
             <li>C++: Programming language used for the Arduino code.</li>
-            <li>Air Quality Sensors: Hardware components to measure air quality metrics.</li>
+            <li>Air Quality API: Airvisual API components to get the air quality of a user's city.</li>
         </ul>
     </div>
     <div class="project">